 Q. Does IKEA provide on-site security?Yes.
 Since IKEA owns the land and will own the building, our facility management team and safety & security team will be among the 350 coworkers at this proposed Dublin location.
 By having these functions managed locally, the store team will be able to respond to community needs and control systems in a timely fashion.
 Additionally, the safety & security team works to ensure the store maintains a safe and family-friendly shopping environment within the building as well as throughout the property.
 And, as normal routines, the store will be tied-into alert systems with the Alameda County Sheriff and Fire Departments.

 Q. So, did IKEA buy the land again?
 Yes.
 Earlier this year, IKEA re-purchased the parcel from a private local developer to pursue the current iteration of the IKEA retail project.

 Q. What type of input have you been receiving?
 Community members, city leaders and staff, and potential retail partners have provided feedback regarding: the building size; parking configuration; store design; square footage of adjacent retail space; pedestrian-friendly features of retail development; and specific suggestions regarding the potential retailers and restaurants folks would like to see in Dublin, adjacent to IKEA.
 To see photos from events where we solicited feedback from the community, click here.

-Q. I was not able to attend your open houses at the end of June.
+Q. I was not able to attend your open houses last June.
 What did I miss?
 Is there something you can share from the open houses?
 We are sorry you were unable to attend.
 We appreciated meeting and speaking to those who did.
 Click here to see photos from our open houses and other community events, and stay tuned for announcements regarding future open houses soon.